owncloud/docs-client-android/docs/new-version-branch.md

 * The 4.x branch is already pushed and prepared and is included in the branch protection rules.

-* When 4.x (core) is finally out, the 4.x-2 branch can be archived, see step 3 in [Create a New Version Branch](https://github.com/owncloud/docs-client-android/blob/master/docs/new-version-branch.md)
+* When 4.x is finally out, the 4.x-2 branch can be archived, see step 3 in [Create a New Version Branch](https://github.com/owncloud/docs-client-android/blob/master/docs/new-version-branch.md)

-* Note, that the 4.x branch in this repo is already created, but the `latest` pointer on the web will be set to it automatically when the tag in core is set.
-This means, that in the docs homepage, `latest` will point to 4.x-1 until the tag in core is set accordingly.
+* Note, that the 4.x branch in this repo is already created, but the `latest` pointer on the web will be set to it automatically when the tag in Android is set.
+This means, that in the docs homepage, `latest` will point to 4.x-1 until the tag in Android is set accordingly.
 When merging this PR, 4.x-2 will be dropped from the web.

-* Note that this PR must be merged **before** the 4.x tag in core is set to avoid a 404 for `latest`.
+* Note that this PR must be merged **before** the 4.x tag in Android is set to avoid a 404 for `latest`.

 * Note before merging this PR, we should take care that 4.x-2 has all necessary changes merged.